 Season 8 replaced them with Holly J Sinclair and Johnny DiMarco, in the respective roles Paige and Spinner held.
 Neither is a really nice person... but they aren't bad people.
 Season 10 adds Eli to the mix, who's more proactive about bully problems.

-Although the Doctor from Doctor Who is traditionally a Heroic Archetype, some incarnations have been less merciful and more deceptive than others.
+Although the Doctor from Doctor Who is traditionally a The Hero, some incarnations have been less merciful and more deceptive than others.

 The First incarnation of the Doctor, a grumpy old man who kidnaps and deceives his companions, and has to be forced, manipulated or at least asked before he will help.
 His worst moment was probably threatening to throw Ian and Barbara out the TARDIS in "The Edge of Destruction", something that could easily have killed them.
 Of course in this incarnation he does get better due to the influence of his Granddaughter and her teachers who he eventually returns home.